rajat98v/codesharing/README.md

 # codesharing

+## Done
+- Registration and Login using Postgres sql

 ## Roadmap / Todo

+- Migrate project to virtualenv
 - Make a markdown editor
 - Create a login and signup system.
 - Server Sync of user data, markdown etc.